 Science Museum Group Journal

 The Science Museum Group Journal presents the global research community with peer-reviewed papers relevant to the wide-ranging work of the Science Museum Group.
-The journal freely shares the research of four national UK museums and warmly invites contributions that resonate with their collections and practice.
+The Journal freely shares the research of four national UK museums and warmly invites contributions that resonate with their collections and practice.

-09 CURRENT ISSUE Spring 2018 - Issue 09
+10 CURRENT ISSUE Autumn 2018 - Issue 10

 Flying Scotsman: modernity, nostalgia and Britain’s ‘cult of the past’

 This article explores the rescue and restoration of the world famous steam locomotive Flying Scotsman in 1963 and explores wider questions about what it means to preserve cultural objects and how, if at all, their authenticity can be preserved.

 This paper investigates how the development of new contacts and partnerships has contributed not only to the loan of material of historic significance to the Science Museum’s exhibition, but more broadly changes perceptions about Russia and its space programme in the western world.